BA (Hons) Visual Culture

 What is Visual Culture?

-Visual Culture encompasses a wide range of subjects from Impressionist painting to mass advertising and from Bollywood cinema to underground fashion.
+Visual Culture encompasses a wide range of subjects from Conceptual Art to mass advertising and from Bollywood cinema to underground fashion.
 It examines the ways in which artworks, moving and still images, spaces and objects of all kinds are shaped by society and, in turn, have marked effects on the societies that produce them.

 Visual Culture is open to the study of different historical periods, but at NCAD we focus on the last two centuries, an era marked by rapid social, cultural and technical change.
 Visual Culture Studies has been very engaged with trying to expand our understanding of diversity in the world, as well as exploring the effects of globalisation.
 It is very open to the future, asking questions, for instance, about the impact of digital tools like smart phones on how the world is represented and by whom.